 Reader review: “First attempt turned out good!
 Definitely need to make sure the zucchini and rice get really dry because it makes a difference!
 Otherwise, it was delicious and a great way to use up zucchini when you have an abundance.” and “I served this last week and the family enjoyed this very much.
 The only thing I did different was add less cheese to the crust and 1/2 cup of lowfat ricotta.
 We were low on cheddar.
 But it turned out yummy all the same.” and “Oh, my goodness!
 I made this for my family tonight and we all LOVED it!
 Even my one-year-old son gobbled it right up!”

-And here are well over a dozen more recipes that celebrate pizza, just in a much different form.
+And here are almost 20 more recipes that celebrate pizza, just in a much different form.

 Gluten-Free Alternative Pizza Recipes–Other Ways to Get Your Pizza Fix